Crumb Top Baking

 Absolutely!
 While this is an oat milk chia pudding recipe, you can definitely use another type of milk.
 Dairy-free options include almond milk or cashew milk, or you can use cow's milk if you don't need a dairy-free pudding.

-How do you serve chia pudding?
+How do you serve this chia pudding?

 You can enjoy chia pudding on its own, or you can top it with fresh fruit and granola, like this maple granola or honey almond granola.
 Some air fryer pears on top would also be delicious!